Florence Park – firstname.lastname@example.org

 “Liveable Cowley” is the application of the liveable neighbourhood approach across the Cowley area.
 The more of Cowley that can be included in liveable neighbourhoods, the greater the potential for modal shift.
 This is especially important as most trips done by car are very short (1-3 miles), trips which many people could walk or cycle if they felt safe!
 Think of the “school run”.
 There are at least six primary schools in the area or on its immediate periphery.

 WHAT CAN I DO?

 Write to your county and city councillors as well as to the leader of Oxfordshire County Council, Ian Hudspeth, urging them to push forward with holistic plans for the Cowley division, creating 3 liveable neighbourhoods.
 Find your councillors here: Write to them.
+You can also sign the petition asking for the three LNs in Cowley.
 More ideas for what you can do are on the What Can I Do? section of our website.

 A liveable neighbourhood (LN), also known as “low-traffic neighbourhood” or “LTN”, is an area roughly one-half to two square kilometres where people are better able to walk, cycle, scoot, wheelchair, and enjoy their street and public realm due to a diminished presence of the automobile.

 The COVID-19 lockdown experience has brought calls to “build back better”.
 An immediate step is the modal filters called for in the government’s emergency funding for active travel.
 In the medium term, the county’s own aspiration is to develop a number of fully fledged liveable neighbourhoods (“low-traffic neighbourhood” in county parlance).
 These include not only the modal filters, but pocket parks, on-street secure cycle parking hangars, and other touches to help people enjoy the public space around them.
 This must be the medium-term ambition for Cowley.
 For a glimpse, the place to look is the borough of Waltham Forest in London.